6 Best API Documentation Software Tools 2022: Reviews and Pricing

 Having a set of descriptor documents for your API allows people to

-- Reduced Need for Support: A well-written and simple set of API documents helps users find their own way around the API and not have to rely on API development support.
-This is for both external customers and internal use.
+- Reduced Need for Support: A well-written and simple set of API documents helps users find their way around the API and not rely on API development support for external customers and internal use.

 - Higher Adoption Rate: Documenting helps improve the user experience throughout the API lifecycle and allows users to start working with your API much sooner.

-- Non-Engineering Usability: Most documentation software produces reference documentation and other material that can be easily understood by people with no software engineering experience.
+- Non-Engineering Usability: Most documentation software produces reference documentation and other material that people with no software engineering experience can easily understand.

 - Better Product Maintenance: Documentation provides developers a bird's eye view of the entire API structure.
-This allows for better maintenance and updates, as well as quicker improvement cycles.
+This allows for better maintenance and updates and quicker improvement cycles.

 - API Specs Agreement: Creating complete documents for API allows developers and stakeholders to agree on specifications such as the data, attributes, endpoints, and more.